benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

 ![png](assets/images/tsa_files/covid19_analysis_clean_13_1.png)

 One important thing to note about the covid 19 data is that not all countries followed the same reporting standards for infections or deaths.
 Therefor it is important to keep in mind that some countries that may not be in the top 20 in this dataset may have had underinflated death count data.
-Interestingly, int he correlation heatmap we can see that there are some lighter groups of blocks indicating correlation between the daily death counts between some countries.
+Interestingly, in the correlation heatmap we can see that there are some lighter groups of blocks indicating correlation between the daily death counts between some countries.
 For example Brazil and India, or Columbia, and Argentina,a nd finally the UK, Italy, Germany, and France.
 The latter two groups make perfect sense as these countries are geographically, culturally, and economically more closely related.
 Next, I extracted the US data from the global dataset.
 The remainder of the analysis will focus just on the US dataset.

 ### US Covid 19 daily death rate analysis